VonStroheim/vshf-config-manager/README.md

 ## Setting dependencies

-A setting (or a resource property) can depend on one or more other settings, even from different contexts.
+A setting or a resource property can depend on one or more other settings, even from different contexts.

-To set dependencies, the Observer's _dependencies_ method must return a _Dependency_ object:
+To set dependencies, the `dependencies()` method of the observer must return a _Dependency_ object.

 ```php
 // Inside settingA's observer class